tokligence/tokligence-gateway/README.md

 - Publish your own hosted models so other gateway operators can opt in with zero code changes.
 - Keep the same OpenAI-style interface while unlocking global choice.

-Until then, the gateway already lets you curate your own roster of providers and switch freely.

 ## Configuration layers